doctrine/orm/docs/en/reference/working-with-associations.rst

    removed, not the entity itself.
 A collection of entities always only represents the association to the containing entities, not the entity itself.
--  When a bidirectional assocation is updated, Doctrine only checks on one of both sides for these changes.
+-  When a bidirectional association is updated, Doctrine only checks on one of both sides for these changes.
 This is called the :doc:`owning side <unitofwork-associations>` of the association.
 -  A property with a reference to many entities has to be instances of the